karsha19/Blogging-Site-HTML-CSS/README.md

 # Blogging-Site - HTML & CSS
-Responsive blogging site created using only html and css
+Responsive blogging site created by using only html and css.